CS-3450-Group-13/frappy/README.md

 After both frontend and backend servers are running, head over to the link specified in your NPM terminal to open and view the website.

+#### Testing

+To run server side testing, navagate to `/src/server/frappy` with your virtual environment activated.
+This will create a temp database and prefill it with test data.

 ### Milestone 3.1

 ![Milestone 3.1 Burndown Chart](docs/images/burndown-charts//burndown_milestone_3.1.png)